 If no acknowledgement is received in response to a unicast block write request, the state of the target is ambiguous.
 The sender of the IP datagram or fragment should either abandon transmission of the datagram or retransmit from the first (or only) link fragment.
+If the datagram is retransmitted the sender shall use a different value for dgl.

-NOTE: An acknowledgment may be absent because the target is no longer be functional, it may not have received the packet because of header CRC error(s) or it may have received the packet successfully but the acknowledge sent in response was corrupted.
+NOTE: An acknowledgment may be absent because the target is no longer functional, may not have received the packet because of a header CRC error or may have received the packet successfully but the acknowledge sent in response was corrupted.